-The DES is estimated to reduce greenhouse gas emissions by up to 95 per cent or approximately 1,600 tonnes of carbon dioxide emissions per year, when compared to conventional technologies This is the equivalent to taking 350 gasoline-powered passenger cars off the road for a year or avoiding 5 tonnes of carbon dioxide emissions for a typical townhouse dwelling of 136 m2.
+The District Energy System substantially decreases the electrical and natural gas requirements in the community.
+It also is estimated to reduce greenhouse gas emissions by up to 95 per cent or approximately 1,600 tonnes of carbon dioxide emissions per year, when compared to conventional technologies.
+This is the equivalent to taking 350 gasoline-powered passenger cars off the road for a year or avoiding five tonnes of carbon dioxide emissions for a typical townhouse dwelling of 136 square metres.

-Whistler Development Corporation (WDC) has retained the services of Conasys Home Information Systems to provide each homeowner in the Cheakamus Crossing neighborhood with a unit-specific guide.
+Whistler Development Corporation (WDC) retained the services of Conasys Home Information Systems to provide homeowners in Cheakamus Crossing with unit-specific guides.

-Home information packages provide contact information for qualified service providers and answer questions such as:
+Conasys’ home information packages provided contact information for qualified service providers and answer questions such as: